 Owners of Colorado funeral home where 190 improperly stored bodies discovered arrested in Oklahoma

-The owners of the Return to Nature Funeral Home have been arrested more than a month after 190 improperly stored bodies were discovered inside a facility in Penrose.
-Jon and Carie Hallford were arrested in Wagoner, Okla. on suspicion of committing the crimes of abuse of a corpse, theft, money laundering, and forgery, all felonies.
+The owners of the Return to Nature Funeral Home in Colorado have been arrested more than a month after 190 improperly stored bodies were discovered inside their facility in Penrose.
+Jon and Carie Hallford were arrested Wednesday morning in Oklahoma on suspicion of committing the crimes of abuse of a corpse, theft, money laundering and forgery, which are all felonies.

+The arrests were made in Wagoner, in eastern Oklahoma, and the Hallfords were being held on a $2 million cash bond.

 The Fremont County Sheriff's Office began an investigation on Oct.
-4 after neighbors reported an odor emanating from the funeral home.
+4 after neighbors reported an odor emanating from the Penrose facility.

 "I want to warn you, the information contained in that affidavit is absolutely shocking," said Allen during a news conference to update the investigation on Wednesday morning.

-Fremont County Coroner Randy Keller said that they have positively identified 110 individuals and still need to identify 80 more.
+Fremont County Coroner Randy Keller said 110 individuals have been positively identified and work is ongoing to identify 80 more.

 "Individuals are being identified through fingerprints, dental records, and medical hardware.
 Once we have exhausted these methods, we will move on to DNA testing, if necessary," said Keller.